 That is service – though too late – on the individual scale.

 On the first anniversary of the Sandy Hook shootings, I was present at the sparsely attended observance outside the Federal Building in Westwood.
 I had been following the Barden’s reflections on their angel Daniel and went to bed reflecting on the apathy that condemned the nation to repeat their tragic loss.
-As I dreamed that night, witnessing to the Most High the great need for love to sustain us in the struggle, Debbie Barden’s grief settled in my heart.
+As I dreamed that night, witnessing to the Most High the great need for love to sustain us in the struggle, Nicole Barden’s grief settled in my heart.
 The Most High sent Daniel’s spirit to answer her need.
 Seeing her grief and shame as the political tide turned against her, the heart of a lion rose within him.
 Astonished, I heard him promise to lead the angels to find everyone who had suffered from fear of a gun – whether it was a woman in an abusive relationship, a parent that had lost a child, or a citizen whose protector had been assassinated.